knight-rider-2000/RemotePy/README.md

 ## Description

 RemotePy allow you to manage python virtualenv remotely as well as execute python code remotly.
-It composed by server and client side which use gRPC framework to communicate
+It composed by server and client side which use gRPC framework to communicate.

+what you can do with RemotePy:
+- Create/Delete/List virtualenv
+- Install/Uninstall packages
+- Execute python code on a virtualenv

 ## Requirement
 - Python 3.8